-The Law Society of England and Wales ran a project on 'Women in Leadership in Law' to promote gender equality at all levels of the profession.
-To better understand the key issues that affect women working in law, it conducted a survey collating qualitative and quantitative data on women in the legal profession and published a report in 2019, 'Influencing for Impact: The need for gender equality in the legal profession', outlining findings and recommendations.
 The report found that female lawyers do not uniformly occupy leadership roles commensurate with their qualifications and experience.
 The research also found that perceptions of unconscious bias is the main barrier for career progression and that a significant disparity in pay still exists between female lawyers and their male colleagues who perform similar roles.

 Another challenge the profession faces is ensuring that talented people from all backgrounds can enter the sector.
 At the moment, lawyers are disproportionately likely to come from relatively privileged backgrounds.
-SRA figures show that 21% of solicitors attended fee paying schools, compared with just 7% of the general population.
-Partners are more likely to have attended fee paying schools (23%), and privately educated lawyers are more frequent still at law firms that mostly do corporate work (46%).
+SRA figures show that 23% of solicitors attended fee paying schools, compared with 7.5% of the general population.23 Partners are more likely to have attended fee paying schools (26%), and privately educated lawyers are more frequent still at law firms that mostly do corporate work (33%).

 The sector is working hard to address this imbalance.
-In 2020, legal services organisations made up nearly half of the Top 75 Social Mobility Employer Index, with 29 entries, including five entries in the top ten.
+In 2021, legal services organisations made up nearly half of the Top 75 Social Mobility Employer Index, with 34 entries, including three entries in the top ten.
 The list, compiled by the Social Mobility Foundation, recognises firms for initiatives such as outreach programmes and objective recruitment systems and career progression policies.
-Legal services organisations that ranked highly include Baker McKenzie, the Ministry of Justice, Linklaters, Bryan Cave Leighton Paisner, DWF, DLA Piper, Herbert Smith Freehills, Freeths, Brodies, Allen & Overy, Clifford Chance, Slaughter and May, Shoosmiths, Eversheds Sutherland, Pinsent Masons, Hogan Lovells, Burges Salmon, Freshfields Bruckhaus Deringer, Macfarlanes, Mayer Brown, Charles Russell Speechlys, and Simmons & Simmons.20
+Legal services organisations that ranked highly include Browne Jacobson,